The contribution of stars, dust, neutral gas and supermassive black holes in galaxies to the cosmic baryon inventory: Cosmic dust mass history

 Having accounted for the stars in the cosmic baryon inventory in Section~\ref{sec:fitting_smf}, we now turn our attention to the dust.
 We computed the dust mass distribution functions (DMFs) using the same calculations as for the stars.

 Figure~\ref{fig:dmf} shows the fitted DMFs for the $\mathrm{Pro-Hybrid}$ set in each of our 16 redshift bins.
 It can be seen that overall, the double Schechter functions adequately represent the data.
 Notably, the completeness limits that we derived from the maxima of the distributions of each GAMA and DEVILS indeed show that the method of combining these datasets in this way is valid.
 DEVILS dominates the contribution to the DMF at the low-mass/faint end at all redshifts and GAMA dominates the contribution at the massive end, similar to the SMFs.
-The DMF as a function of redshift shows very similar evolution as the stellar mass function, with a high-mass component becoming more prominent toward $z\approx 0$ \citep[e.g.,][]{baldryGalaxyMassAssembly2012,davidzonCOSMOS2015GalaxyStellar2017,grazianGalaxyStellarMass2015,lejaNewCensus022020,muzzinEVOLUTIONStelLARMASS2013,thorneDeepExtragalacticVIsible2021,weaverCOSMOS2020GalaxyStellar2023a,wrightGAMAG10COSMOS3DHST2018}.
+The DMFs as a function of redshift show very similar evolution as the SMFs, with a high-mass component becoming more prominent toward $z\approx 0$ \citep[e.g.,][]{baldryGalaxyMassAssembly2012,davidzonCOSMOS2015GalaxyStellar2017,grazianGalaxyStellarMass2015,lejaNewCensus022020,muzzinEVOLUTIONStelLARMASS2013,thorneDeepExtragalacticVIsible2021,weaverCOSMOS2020GalaxyStellar2023a,wrightGAMAG10COSMOS3DHST2018}.

-We compare our DMF to results from \citet{dunneHerschelATLASRapidEvolution2011,pozziDustMassFunction2020,beestonConfirmingEvolutionDust2024,bertaPanchromaticViewN2CLS2025} who all used SED fitting techniques to infer the dust masses.
+We compare our DMFs to results from \citet{dunneHerschelATLASRapidEvolution2011,pozziDustMassFunction2020,beestonConfirmingEvolutionDust2024,bertaPanchromaticViewN2CLS2025} who all used SED fitting techniques to infer the dust masses.
 The fit parameters of the double Schechter functions presented in Table~\ref{tab:dmf_par}.
 There is overall agreement between our work and those from the literature.

-It should be noted that the correction factor applied to the dust masses for the variable DTH in detail depends on the $\alpha$ parameter in the \citet{daleTwoparameterModelInfrared2014} dust models, but we have opted instead to shift the dust masses lower by an average factor of $\approx 2.5$, assuming that the distribution of $\alpha$ parameters marginalises out when computing the binned DMF (and furthermore when integrating the DMF for the CDMH).
-Indeed, it can be seen from the comparison of dust masses in Figure~\ref{fig:magphys-prospect} that the difference is basically constant over the range of dust masses.